zdharma-continuum/I_WANT_TO_HELP/README.md

 ______________________________________________________________________

-## I am a previous maintainer/contributor to `zdharma`
+## If you are a previous maintainer / contributor to `zdharma`...

-Great, open an issue with a link to a commit you wrote or something to prove it, and I'll add you as a maintainer.
+Open an issue with a link to a commit you wrote or something to prove it, and I'll add you as a maintainer.